San Francisco Workplace Discrimination Lawyers

 Both California and federal law prohibit discrimination in the workplace on the basis of race, color, national origin, religion, sex, age, and disability.
 California law also prohibits discrimination based on sexual orientation, gender identity, marital status, or medical condition (i.e., cancer or genetic characteristics).
 Local laws in California may provide even further protection; for example, San Francisco prohibits discrimination against or harassment of an employee because of his or her height or weight.

-At Rukin Hyland, our attorneys represent employees who have suffered unlawful discrimination at work.
-Types of unlawful discrimination include:
+At Rukin Hyland, our attorneys represent employees who have suffered unlawful discrimination at work, including for the following types of claims:

-- Disability Discrimination: Under the Americans with Disabilities Act (ADA) and FEHA, it is illegal to discriminate against a worker because of his or her physical or mental disability, or because he or she is perceived to have a disability.
+Under the Americans with Disabilities Act (ADA) and FEHA, it is illegal to discriminate against a worker because of his or her physical or mental disability, or because he or she is perceived to have a disability.
 Employers must provide a reasonable accommodation to qualified employees with disabilities so long as the accommodation does not cause an “undue hardship” for the employer.
-Employers and employees must also participate in a good faith, interactive process to determine a reasonable accommodation, which may require employers to provide disabled employees with a medical leaves of absence above and beyond the leave provided by the Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA).
-The law also protects persons who are perceived as having a physical or mental disability but who are not actually disabled.
+Employers and employees must also participate in a good faith, interactive process to determine a reasonable accommodation, which may require employers to provide disabled employees with a medical leave of absence above and beyond the leave provided by the Family and Medical Leave Act (FMLA) and California Family Rights Act (CFRA).
+Find out more on disability discrimination and how our attorneys can help.

-- Religious Discrimination: Under both California and federal law, it is unlawful to discriminate against an employee because of his or her religion or religious practices, including religious dress.
-Employers cannot segregate employees based on their religious appearance.
+Under both California and federal law, it is unlawful to discriminate against an employee because of his or her religion or religious practices, including religious dress.
+Title VII even requires employers to make reasonable accommodations for their employees to participate in his or her religious practices.

-- Age Discrimination: Under FEHA and the federal Age Discrimination in Employment Act (ADEA), it is illegal for an employer to discriminate against an employee based on age.
-To qualify for the protections of this law, the employee must be 40 years of age or older
+Under FEHA and the federal Age Discrimination in Employment Act (ADEA), it is illegal for an employer to discriminate against an employee based on age.
+To qualify for the protections of this law, the employee must be 40 years of age or older.

 What Actions Qualify as Illegal Employment Discrimination?